typedb/typedb-docs/00-general/04-quickstart.md

 The code you see above is TypeQL.
 TypeQL is the language for the TypeDB knowledge graph.
 Whether it's through the [TypeDB Console](../02-console/01-console.md), [Workbase](../07-workbase/00-overview.md) or one of the [TypeDB Clients](../03-client-api/00-overview.md), TypeDB accepts instructions and provides answers only in its own language - TypeQL.

 ### Download and Load the Complete Schema
-First, download the [`social-network/schema.gql`](../files/social-network/schema.tql){:target="_blank"} which contains the complete schema for the social network knowledge graph.
+First, download the [`social-network/schema.tql`](../files/social-network/schema.tql){:target="_blank"} which contains the complete schema for the social network knowledge graph.
 Now, we need to load this schema into a [database](../06-management/01-database.md).
 To do this, we use the [TypeDB Console](../02-console/01-console.md).

 <div class="note">
 [Note]
-Feel free to study the content of `social-network-schema.gql`.
+Feel free to study the content of `social-network-schema.tql`.
 The definitions have been divided into multiple sections for better understandability, with each section containing the (commented-out) query for visualisation of the corresponding section in [TypeDB Workbase](../07-workbase/00-overview.md).
 </div>

 While in the unzipped directory of the TypeDB distribution, via terminal, open the console: